C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.4.1 =
+Bug fix release.
+No database schema changes.
+Safe to upgrade in place.
+Note: `ett_prices` is no longer truncated at the start of a run — existing rows are overwritten in-place, so no data loss occurs during an upgrade or first run after updating.

 = 1.4.0 =
 The admin menu entry has been renamed to "EVE Trade Tools".
 Settings are unchanged and no database migration is required.